Lau-Ren/error-list/README.md

 # error-list
 Errors and messages seen in console, and their solutions
+## Kendo Grid

+- cannot toggle group collapse/expand
+   > I was using the kendo directive and trying to initialise with jquery
+   > class name interefed

 ## Webpack build

 - `WARNING in viz.ui.tags.min.js from UglifyJs